Return on Investment (ROI): Definition, Meaning, and Use

 Results such as the 40.0% figure above can be interpreted usefully when both the gains and the costs of an action are known and clearly follow from the action.
 In complex business settings, however, it is not always easy to match specific returns (such as increased profits) with the specific costs that bring them (such as the costs of a marketing program), and this makes the metric less trustworthy as a guide for decision support.
 ROI also becomes less trustworthy when the cost figures include allocated or indirect costs, which are probably not caused directly by the action.

 Comparing competing choices: Cash flow stream analysis

-Consider two five-year investments competing for funding, Case A and Case B. Which is the better business decision?
+Consider two five-year investments competing for funding, Case Alpha (A) and Case Beta (B).
+Which is the better business decision?
 Analysts will look first at the net cash flow streams expected for each case:

 |Now||Year 1||Year 2||Year 3||Year 4||Year 5||Total|